vkhang55/FanSQS/README.md

 ## Features to add

-1. Rake task to start poller
+1. Rake task to start polling for specific queues
 2. Priority queues
 3. Auto retries on error
 4. Hook up to Travis